helzkelz/docdeez/docs/neunuc/overview.md

 ## Primary Use Cases

 - **Overwhelm Triage**
-  User: “I’m overloaded.
-What the hell do I actually do next?”
+  User: "I'm overloaded.
+What the hell do I actually do next?"
-  Godmode:
+  Neunuc:
   - Pulls tasks/events from integrated tools
   - Runs an **Adaptive Roadmap Review (ARR)**
-  - Returns a minimal, safe, prioritized action list tailored to the user’s neuro profile
+  - Returns a minimal, safe, prioritized action list tailored to the user's neuro profile

 - **Neurodivergent-Aware Planning**
   - Breaks down large projects into small, sequenceable steps